-This unit plugs into the botom of your phone and after installing the APP “IR202 Thermal Camera” gives you a low-resolution (80*60) IR measuring capability along with the ability to record IR video at up to 15fps – that is, the company have tested this on a number of phones including all new Samsungs…and I’ve just added two other types to their list – my Poco X3 NFC and Redmi Note 8 phones.
+This unit plugs into the bottom of your phone and after installing the APP “IR202 Thermal Camera” gives you a low-resolution (80*60) IR measuring capability along with the ability to record IR video at up to 15fps – that is, the company have tested this on a number of phones including all new Samsungs…and I’ve just added more phones to the list including my Poco X3 NFC, Redmi Note 8 and (Feb 2022) Mi 10 Pro phones.

 Measurement range is quoted as -20c to +300c.
 As their website is (seriously) so good with information, it’s a bit pointless re-inventing the wheel here – instead, if IR cameras interest you, check out my other blog entries such as IR281, IR0005 and the Perfect Prime site itself.

 I’ll add to this article as time goes on and I learn more but suffice it to say for now that the IR202 can handle various pseudo-colour palettes, you get to see a normal image, there is emissivity control for different surfaces, over and under-temperature alarm capability and the IR image at the same time and the normal image has temperatures superimposed.
 Dynamic range is programmable.
 The USB-C version is obviously reversible.